 Here, the COUNTBLANK function will count the number of blank cells in the range B4:F4.

-In this way, we have got the number of blank cells in a row to the corresponding cells of the Symbol column.
+The number of blank cells in each row are filled into the Symbol column.

-Now, we will add the symbols depending on the values of the Symbol column.
+Now we can add the symbols depending on the values of the Symbol column.

 Icon Style → 3 Traffic Lights (Unrimmed)